Sciss/Patterns/README.md

 ## requirements / installation

-This project currently builds against Scala 2.12, 2.11 using sbt.
-For convenience, the [sbt-extras](https://github.com/paulp/sbt-extras) script by Paul Phillips (BSD-3-Clause) is included.
+This project currently builds against Scala 2.12, 2.11 using [sbt](http://www.scala-sbt.org/).

 To link to it: